 We reflected upon this idea—composing for institutional ensembles—in the follow-up session with Helge Sunde and composer and conductor Geir Lysne, who conducts the NDR big band in Hamburg, Germany.
 Geir brought a very wide array of experiences to the table (he has lead over 30 ensembles and orchestras in the past few years), including ensemble etiquette, part writing, and other insights from the professional world.
 He stressed to us the importance of rehearsal time, clean parts, and an appropriate attitude when it comes to sharing recordings—these themes echoed some things I had learnt during the American Composers Orchestra Jazz Composers Workshop (see earlier on my page for blogs about this).
 Either way, this pep talk was crucial for preparing with a professional radio big band and making a good impression as a composer in front of the band for the first time.

-It was nice being able to present Hylestad publicly, as it had only been read and recorded before in the past.
-I was able to get some audience feedback—many people enjoyed the piece but had difficulty choosing which element to focus on, the music or the narrated story.
+I was able to get some audience feedback on my piece, which I'm always curious about—many people enjoyed the piece but had difficulty choosing which element to focus on, the music or the narrated story.
 Some listeners found themselves tuning out of one to privilege and pay attention to the other.
 Ironically, it tended to be the music that got the attention, which is often not the case for these kinds of storytelling pieces, where the music often takes a back seat to the narrative.
 Of course, I highly value both, and want to resist the feeling of “background music” but I also want the narrative to be super clear and have the music support it.
 It’s something I will be more deliberate about in my future storytelling pieces—playing upon the typical dominance of semantics and words over music and playing upon selective focus between music and a word-driven story.
 It’s similar to balancing jazz improvisation and highly specific written material in a composition—two things I love that are often at odds with each other but that can often complement each other nicely.
 The live performance of “Hylestad” had me thinking this way, because in a live performance it’s much harder to control the audiences’ perception of a composition as it is through a recording (mixing, mastering, audio manipulation, effects, etc.).

 After the performance of Hylestad and an extensive search for players for my April recital, I flew to Germany to visit my friend Jonas Gerigk, a bassist from Dresden also interested in free improvisation.
 We took a tour of Dresden, did some playing around the city, recorded for a radio session with Coloradio Dresden, visited the two major art museums in the city, and listened to a version of “Marriage of Figaro” at the Sempreopera.
 Dresden was mostly destroyed during World War II, but the city was rebuilt in a grand manner.
 The main church, Jonas lives in a local town, close to Dresden, called Pohrsdorf, where his girlfriend’s family owns a farm/jazz club/saxophone museum.
 He’s constantly surrounded by music where he lives.
 While Dresden is more musically conservative, it was nice to see Jonas leading a new jazz scene with some of his colleagues at the conservatory.